The Sulcata Tortoise is the most popular species of pet tortoise in the world.

 Older Sulcatas will spend most of their day grazing in the yard.
 It is important not to treat your lawn with pesticides or fertilizers as they can be toxic to tortoises.

-Calcium is an important nutrient that can accidentally be overlooked by beginners.
+Calcium is an important nutrient that can accidentally be overlooked by beginners, as there may be too little calcium in the food you give them.

 In the wild, these tortoises receive calcium from roots, soil, bone pieces, and snail shells.